-- To access the Cash Flow worksheet and initial cash flow value (CFo), press CF. - To access the cash flow amount and frequency variables (Cnn/Fnn), press ↓ or ↑. - To access the discount rate variable (I), press [NPV]. - To compute net present value (NPV), net future value (NFV), payback (PB), and discounted payback (DPB), press 1 or 1 and CPT for each variable. - To compute the internal rate of return (IRR), press [IRR]. - To compute the modified internal rate of return (MOD), press to access the reinvestment rate (RI) variable, key in a value, and press ↓.
+- To access the Cash Flow worksheet and initial cash flow value (CFo), press CF. - To access the cash flow amount and frequency variables (Cnn/Fnn), press 1 or 1. - To access the discount rate variable (I), press NPV. - To compute net present value (NPV), press i or i and CPT for each variable. - To compute the internal rate of return (IRR), press IRR.